DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 Import the plugins listed above to set up a simple Grid with column reordering enabled.

-Enable end-user interactions by setting the [TableHeaderRow](../reference/table-header-row.md) plugin's `allowDragging` property to true.

 ## Uncontrolled Mode

 In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial column order in the [TableColumnReordering](../reference/table-column-reordering.md) plugin's `defaultOrder` property.